11 minute read

-Understanding the amount of information you give away daily, and how comfortable you are with that level of intrusion, is important.
-The good news is, taking steps to secure your online privacy doesn’t mean you have to stop using the internet.
+You can start protecting your online privacy by understanding the amount of information you give away daily.
+The good news is, you don't have to stop using the internet.
 Knowing what you’re sharing, and why, helps you balance the pros and cons of what you do online.
 If you’re not comfortable with a company knowing as much about you as they do, it might be time to try a less invasive service.

 Using privacy tools, made by companies that believe privacy is a right worth fighting for, will help keep you safe online.
 As a bonus, you get to declutter your online life and refocus on things that really matter to you.
 A perfect way to start being more privacy conscious is to encrypt your browsing, and you can try TunnelBear for free to see how easy privacy can be.